mika314/universe-and-everything-inside/README.md

 ## Chapter 1

 The universe is enormous and populated with wondrous creatures.
 Take John, for example.
 He is sleeping and smiling in his sleep.
 He has black hair, a potato-shaped nose, and funny round ears.
 The young man lies down on the bed and hides under a purple blanket with a diamond pattern.

 7 o'clock in the morning.
+The sun rises over the horizon, and the world awakens.
+The birds chirp, and the wind whispers through the trees.
+The world is full of life.
 The radio alarm turns on, and the morning sun fills the room.

-The young man wakes up and goes to brush his teeth.
+The young man, John, wakes up and stretches.
+He yawns and rubs his eyes.
+He looks around the room and sees the familiar surroundings.
+He gets out of bed and puts on his slippers.
+He walks to the bathroom to wash his face and brush his teeth.

 John is studying at the university.
 He is going to become a car designer.
 Today, he has math, chemistry, and English classes.

 A young man goes to the kitchen to make breakfast.
-He makes fried eggs sunny side up, a PB&J sandwich, and a cup of black tea.
+He opens the refrigerator and takes out a carton of milk, a loaf of bread, and a jar of jam.
+He makes a peanut butter and jelly sandwich and pours a glass of milk.
+He sits down at the table and eats his breakfast.

-After finishing the tea, he was thinking:
+After finishing breakfast, he was thinking:

 "Do I really need to go to math classes?
 Can I skip math and go to chemistry and English?"

 John decided to skip math and go to bed for a nap.

 At 11 o'clock in the morning, the sun's rays filled the room.
 The young man opened his eyes.

 "Am I making it in time for chemistry?
 Looks like it is too late.
 Chemistry classes start at 11:15; I am going to be late." - this thought flies through the head of the young man.

 He decided to skip chemistry classes, too.

 Someone rings the doorbell.
 John opens the door.
 Sabina stands on the porch.
 She is a blond girl with green eyes and an upturned nose.

 "Are you still at home?
 Did you decide to skip math, too?" asked Sabina.

 "I am skipping Chemistry, too," John replied.